TimDeanWrk/TimDeanWrk/README.md

 - 👋 Hi, I’m @TimDeanWrk
-- 👀 I’m interested in finding a Career in Computer Science
+- 👀 I’m interested in finding a Career in Cybersecurity
-- 🌱 I’m currently learning Python
+- 🌱 I am profecient in Python, and experienced in Bash scripting as well.
 - 💞️ I’m looking to collaborate on any project!
 - 📫 How to reach me: Email me at tim.dean.wrk@gmail.com